SamBuckberry/sam-buckberry/content/cv/index.md

 ## Research funding

 ***
-WA Department of Health Merit Award (2020):
+WA Department of Health Merit Award (2020): Repair of abnormal genomic imprinting in human induced pluripotent stem cells through naive reprogramming and targeted epigenome engineering. **BUCKBERRY S (CIA) $95,000**

 NHMRC-ARC Dementia Research Development Fellowship Grant (2016-2019): The Role of the neuronal methylome in natural brain ageing and the progression of Alzheimer’s Disease (APP1111206). **BUCKBERRY S (CIA) $584,644**

-NHMRC Peter Doherty Biomedical Early Career Fellowship Award (2016-2019): The role of atypical DNA methylation in neuronal genome regulation and neurodevelopmental disorders (APP1110063). **BUCKBERRY S (CIA) $314,644.** *This research fellowship was relinquished to accept the grant above.*
+NHMRC Peter Doherty Biomedical Early Career Fellowship Award (2016-2019): The role of atypical DNA methylation in neuronal genome regulation and neurodevelopmental disorders (APP1110063). **BUCKBERRY S (CIA) $314,644** *This research fellowship was relinquished to accept the grant above.*

 Robinson Research Institute Seed Funding (2015-2016): A multi-faceted approach to understanding the consequences of diabetes in early pregnancy.
 BROWN HM, NOTTLE M, GATFORD K, DUNNING K, BREEN J & **BUCKBERRY S**. **$25,000**